-- The building was a single storey residential property on stilts constructed circa 1990. - The buildings use, at the time of the survey is as a residential property. - Building was occupied at the time of inspection.
+- The building was a double storey residence, built pre 1990. - The buildings use, at the time of the survey is a residential property. - The property was not occupied at the time of inspection.

 Figure 1 Site Location

 1.2 Survey Strategy